BrianYang2013/JHU_AI_Journey/README.md

 # AI journey in JHU
-Artificial Intelligence, Master of Science @ JHU Whiting School of Engineering
+Artificial Intelligence, Master of Science @ JHU Whiting School of Engineering.
+From June 1st 2021

 ## Why this repo
 * Record, reflection, improvement(iteration, epoch...)